Timothep/scrumkin/README.md

 ```

 > Nota: the images and pdfs created in the output folder will overwrite any pre-existing data.
 Save your generated content somewhere else when you are happy with it.

+### Thanks

+Thanks a lot to all the beta testers.
+Special thanks to my colleagues at the Frühjahrscampus 2016, Udo and his agile tribe, the crazy french J&G and the participants of the P4A17 Unconference.

 ### License